 This program was launched in 1996 and supports 16 to 20 internships, each provided with a $450 per week stipend.
 The Guggenheim program intends for students to develop a real-world understanding of legal issues in criminal justice, learn about policy innovations, and consider future careers or further education in fields related to criminal justice.

-Applications will open on December 12th and will close at 5pm on February 15th.
+Applications are now open and will close at 5pm on February 15th.
+Click here to apply.

 Seniors are not eligible to apply for the Guggenheim internships.